-Upon successful completion of this PEV Training Program, your ABET Member Society will assign you to the PEV pool.
-Your member society may assign you for a visit in the upcoming cycle, based upon the number of programs being visited.
-For more information, contact your member society.
+Upon successful completion of PEVC Training, your ABET Member Society will assign you to the PEV pool.
+Your Member Society may assign you for a visit in the upcoming cycle, based upon the number of programs being visited.
+For more information, contact your Member Society.

 What Is ABET?